Amplitude Factorization in the Electroweak Standard Model: Strategy of factorization

+The regions of validity contain a Glauber-type region in which $Q_{i,s}$ becomes purely transverse, along with a soft, a hard-collinear, and a threshold region, as depicted in \figref{fig:Q-plot}.

-Further simplifications can only occur if we consider stronger constraints on the kinematic limits, though our factorization in this general case could serve as a starting point for a formula which interpolates in-between different limits.
-In terms of our scaled momentum $Q_{i,s}$, the requirement of \eqref{eq:counting} encompasses kinematic configurations, which are essentially limited by several different regions, as further explored in the supplemental material.
-They become apparent when one considers, in a specific frame for $p_i$ and $n_{i,s}$, the forward (along $p_i$) and backward (along $n_{i,s}$) components $Q_{i,s}^{(\pm)}$ and the hard leg's \textit{kinetic} energy $E_{i}$ and mass $M_i$, such that $E_{i}^2+M_i^2\sim S_{i,s}$: One boundary of the available phase space is the hard (quasi-)collinear region in which $Q_{i,s}^{(-)}\ll S_{i,s}$ but $Q_{i,s}^{(+)}$ is unconstrained and the hard leg is highly energetic, $E_{i}\gg M_i$.
+One boundary of the available phase space is the hard (quasi-)collinear region in which $Q_{i,s}^{(-)}\ll S_{i,s}$ but $Q_{i,s}^{(+)}$ is unconstrained and the hard leg is highly energetic, $E_{i}\gg M_i$.
 Another limiting region is the threshold region with $E_{i}\ll M_i$.
 The regions intersect in the genuine 'soft' region where $Q_{i,s}^{(+)}\sim Q_{i,s}^{(-)}\ll S_{i,s}/\sqrt{E_{i}^2+M_i^2}$ i.e., $Q_{i,s}^\mu$ is small compared to the hard scales in all of its components.
 The 'soft' region also contains a Glauber-type region in which $Q_{i,s}$ becomes purely transverse.
 In both cases, the exchange or emission momentum $K_{i,s}$ is then accounting for the change in mass-shell between $M_i$ and $m_i$ in its respective forward and backward components.
 Note that $K_{i,s}$ will in general not be soft in the usual sense, neither in its three-momentum, nor in all of its components.
 In the quasi-soft limit we will find a generalized Eikonal approximation in which $Q_{i,s}$ is small in all of its components.
 In this case we can write

 Also note that we do not rely on the hard line being highly energetic or close to threshold.